Nested Kriging predictions for datasets with large number of observations: Numerical applications

 For this benchmark, the parameters $\beta_i$ will be set to $1/p$ as recommended in \cite{deisenroth2015}.
 Notice that GPoE corresponds exactly to what consensus literature refers to \textit{logarithmic opinion pool}, see \eg Eq.(3.11) in \cite{genest1986combining}. \\ \textbf{Bayesian Committee Machine (BCM)} has been introduced in~\cite{trespBCM} to aggregate Kriging sub-models.
 It is based on the assumption of conditional independence of the sub-models given the process values at prediction points.
 The predicted aggregated density is given by

-\\ \textbf{Robust Bayesian committee machine (RBCM)} has been introduced in~\cite{deisenroth2015} to correct some supposed flaws from BCM aggregations in the case where there are only few observations in each sub-models.
+\\ \textbf{Robust Bayesian committee machine (RBCM)} has been introduced in~\cite{deisenroth2015} to correct some supposed flaws from BCM aggregations in the case where there are only few observations in each \did{sub-model}.
 The predicted aggregated density is given by

-where $\beta_i = \frac{1}{2} [\log(\Var{\Y(x)} ) - \log(v_i(x))] $ with $v_i(x)$ the predicted variance of the $i^{th}$ sub-model at $x$. \\ \textbf{Smallest prediction variance (SPV)}.
-For the sake of comparison, we add another aggregation method to the benchmark: for a given prediction point $x$, the aggregation returns the prediction of the sub-model with the lowest prediction variance:
+where $\beta_i = \frac{1}{2} [\log(\Var{\Y(x)} ) - \log(v_i(x))] $ with $v_i(x)$ the predicted variance of the $i^{th}$ sub-model at $x$. \paragraph{} One advantage of these aggregation methods is their very low complexity.
+However, GPoE, BCM and RBCM can be proven to be inconsistent~\cite{bachoc2017}.
+For the sake of comparison, we add two other methods to the benchmark: \\ \textbf{Smallest prediction variance (SPV)}.
+For a given prediction point $x$, the aggregation returns the prediction of the sub-model with the lowest prediction variance: